or

 Source: Getty Images

-In the past, the Olympic Games have always represented the nations of the world coming together in camaraderie and competition to celebrate athletic achievement.
-As wonderful as that is, as an event, the Olympics creates a significant environmental impact every time it comes to pass.
+The Olympic Games have always represented the nations of the world coming together in camaraderie and competition to celebrate athletic achievement.
+As wonderful as that is, the Olympics create a significant environmental impact every time it comes to pass.

 Article continues below advertisement

-Between travel and construction, food and fuel, lodging and litter, the Olympics is not exactly an eco-friendly undertaking.
-That said, the organizers of the 2020 Olympic Games (which are occurring in 2021) have made a number of efforts to reduce the environmental impact of the Olympics.
+Between travel and construction, food and fuel, lodging and litter, the Olympics are not exactly an eco-friendly undertaking.
+That said, the 2020 Olympic Games (which took place in 2021) made a number of attempts to reduce their negative environmental impact.
+And in the case of the Paris 2024 Summer Olympic Games, which will take place from July 26 to August 11, efforts were made to ensure the Olympic Village in the Seine-Saint-Denis area is an eco-conscious project with a purpose.

 Source: Getty Images